Last Updated: 3/2/2023

 What is pars defect and how do I know if this stems from my job?

-If strain is placed on the part of the spinal column called the pars interarticularis in the lumbar spine, this can lead to a stress fracture, otherwise known as pars defect.
+If strain is placed on the part of the spinal column called the pars interarticularis in the lumbar spine, this can lead to a stress fracture.
 The fracture may be on one or both sides of the lumbar vertebra.
 When it happens on both sides, it could cause slippage where one vertebra slips over another, a condition called spondylolisthesis.

 Most of the time this injury occurs in the lower back.
 Common symptoms include pain and stiffness.
 But sometimes it’s accompanied by the feeling of pins and needles in a leg, which may also cause weakness or numbness.

 Generally, the symptoms improve with rest and worsen with activity.
 The injury can be aggravated if the worker hyperextends his or her back.

 It can be difficult to attribute a back injury to work.
 Back injuries are such common ailments that some employers will reject the notion that it’s job-related but instead from daily activities.
 However, if it can be shown that someone’s work tasks put strain on that part of the back, it might be easier to prove.

 How is pars defect treated and can it lead to filing a workers’ compensation claim?

 Along with a physical examination, a CT scan can usually detect a stress fracture.
 Initial treatment is generally conservative.

 To treat doctors first try: